About Chronic Obstructive Pulmonary Disease (COPD)

-Chronic obstructive pulmonary disease (COPD) refers to two lung diseases that are closely related: emphysema and chronic bronchitis.
+Chronic obstructive pulmonary disease (COPD) is an inflammatory lung disease caused by two lung diseases that are closely related: emphysema and chronic bronchitis.
 Although these diseases often occur together, you may have symptoms more characteristic of one than the other.
 In both conditions, airflow out of the lungs is restricted, making breathing difficult.

 Up to 90 percent of COPD cases are caused by smoking, and smokers are 10 times more likely to die from the disease.
 Frequent lung infections and exposure to certain industrial chemicals can also cause COPD, and in some cases are related to genetic abnormalities.
-Approximately 16 million Americans have been diagnosed with COPD.
+As of 2018, approximately 16 million Americans have been diagnosed with COPD and it is considered the fourth leading cause of death in the United States.
 It is estimated that at least 12 million additional Americans have the disease but have not been diagnosed.
 Although the changes in lung tissue differ between the two diseases that characterize COPD, the causes and treatments are similar.

 Chronic bronchitis is characterized by inflamed airway tissue and excessive mucus production.
 This leads to a persistent, productive cough that lasts for several months each year.
 Sometimes the large and small airways of the lungs become narrowed, and the lining of the passageways may become scarred.
 This makes it hard to move air in and out of your lungs, resulting in shortness of breath.
 More than 12 million Americans have chronic bronchitis.